-A toxic chemical spill or individual contact with oil refinery chemicals, a fire or explosion, or even just the overall air quality at a Texas refinery may expose any number of workers to hazards and can lead to lasting health complications.
+A toxic chemical spill or individual contact with oil refinery chemicals, a refinery fire or plant explosion, or even just the overall air quality at a Texas refinery may expose any number of workers to hazards and can lead to lasting health complications.

 The Danger of Acids in and Around Oil Refineries